2022 United States Senate election in Ohio

 The 2022 United States Senate election in Ohio was held on November 8, 2022, to elect a member of the United States Senate to represent the State of Ohio.
-Republican writer and venture capitalist J. D. Vance defeated Democratic U.S. Representative Tim Ryan to succeed retiring incumbent Republican Rob Portman.
+Republican writer and venture capitalist JD Vance defeated Democratic U.S. Representative Tim Ryan to succeed retiring incumbent Republican Rob Portman.

-Vance won by a 6.1 point margin, but significantly underperformed every other statewide Republican candidate.
-Despite his defeat, Ryan flipped four counties carried by Portman in re-election in 2016: Summit, Montgomery, Hamilton, and Lorain, the latter of which Trump won in 2020.
-However, Vance scored wins in Ryan's home county of Trumbull and the industrial-based Mahoning County that contains much of Youngstown.
+Vance won by a 6.1 point margin, which was significantly closer than all other concurrently held elections for statewide offices in Ohio won by Republicans, but fairly consistent with polling for the election.
+Despite his defeat, Ryan flipped four counties carried by Portman in re-election in 2016: Summit, Montgomery, Hamilton, and Lorain, the latter of which Trump won in 2020; however, Vance scored wins in Ryan's home county of Trumbull and the industrial-based Mahoning County that contains much of Youngstown.
 Both counties were represented by Ryan in his congressional district.

-Vance was endorsed by Donald Trump, and was the only candidate in the seven statewide general election races funded by Trump's PAC to win.
+Vance was endorsed by Donald Trump and became the only candidate in the seven statewide general election races funded by Trump's PAC to win.
+In 2025, Vance resigned from the Senate to become the 50th vice president of the United States under Trump.

 Republican primary

 As a result of Portman's retirement, this primary was expected to be one of the most competitive in the nation.
-Due to his high approval ratings within the Republican Party, most of the candidates sought the endorsement of former President Donald Trump.
-Former State Treasurer Josh Mandel, who had been the Republican nominee for Senate in 2012, led most polls until late January, when businessman Mike Gibbons surged after spending millions in TV ads.
+Due to his high approval ratings within the Republican Party, most of the candidates sought the endorsement of then-former president Donald Trump.
+Former state treasurer Josh Mandel, who had been the Republican nominee for Senate in 2012, led most polls until late January, when businessman Mike Gibbons surged after spending millions in TV ads.
 At a forum in March 2022, Gibbons and Mandel got into a forceful argument over Mandel's private sector experience.
-The debate moderator interfered after it was feared the two candidates would come to blows.
-On April 9, Gibbons said that middle class Americans don't pay enough in income taxes, which immediately led to his poll numbers plummeting, and on April 15, Trump endorsed writer and commentator J. D. Vance, who had criticized him in the past.
+The debate moderator intervened after it was feared that the two candidates would come to blows.
+On April 9, Gibbons said that middle-class Americans don't pay enough in income taxes, which immediately led to his poll numbers plummeting.
+On April 15, Trump endorsed writer and commentator JD Vance, who had criticized him in the past.

-Vance had been trailing in the polls, but as a result of Trump's support surged to become the race's frontrunner for the first time and led in most polls up to election day.
+Vance had been trailing in the polls, but as a result of Trump's support, he surged to become the race's frontrunner for the first time and led in most polls up to election day.
 Meanwhile, State Senator Matt Dolan, who disavowed Trump's claims of voter fraud in the 2020 United States presidential election, saw a late surge after buying ad time.
 Vance won with 32% of the vote with Mandel in second and Dolan in a close third.
 The primary was considered by many as a test of Trump's influence over the Republican Party as he won Ohio by 8 points in 2020.
 The primary was also the most expensive in the state's history, with the candidates spending a combined $66 million throughout the campaign.